en9inerd/tgeraser/README.md

 ```

 Executing the tool without options will guide you through the creation of your first user session.
 You can create sessions for multiple users using the `tgeraser session <new_session_name>` command.

+## Contributing

+If you have any issues or suggestions, please feel free to open an issue or submit a pull request.